Actionable Insights

 Don't skip the risk assessment

-The engagement guide above surfaces intuitions through conversation.
-What it cannot do is aggregate those intuitions into a single number the Chair can work with, or identify how far each member sits from where an institutional fiduciary should be.
+The engagement guide above surfaces individual predilections through conversation, but it cannot aggregate them into a single number the Chair can work with, or identify how far each member's instincts are from where an institutional fiduciary’s should be.

-That is the job of a structured risk tolerance assessment — administered to each member individually, scored, and reviewed by the Chair before the group sets policy.
-The goal is not to change how members think about their own finances.
-It is to show them where their institutional instincts sit relative to the demands of a perpetual endowment — and to have that conversation on paper before it plays out in a portfolio decision.
+That is the job of a structured risk-tolerance assessment, administered to each member individually, then scored and reviewed by the Chair before the group sets policy.
+The goal is to show them where their institutional instincts sit relative to the demands of a perpetual endowment, and to capture the result on paper before it plays out in a portfolio decision.

 📋